Series 1: Letters received & papers filed with them (1822 - 1827)

 Immigration and Shipping

-This series comprises correspondence relating to shipping and immigration.
-The letters reference the arrival and movement of the following vessels: Juno, Tom Tough, Torch, Argo, Queen of the South, William Miskin, Pearl, William Miles, Genghis Khan, General Hewitt, and Monsoon.
+This series includes correspondence related to shipping and immigration and mentions the following vessels: Juno, Tom Tough, Torch, Argo, Queen of the South, William Miskin, Pearl, William Miles, Genghis Khan, General Hewitt, and Monsoon.

 Description